A County Older Than the State–Marengo County

 Organized July 1827

-The orignal building was located about three miles east of the present site near the village of Shiloh.
+The original building was located about three miles east of the present site near the village of Shiloh.
 It was used as a union church until it became a Baptist Church in 1842.
 A new building was erected at the present site and the first bodies were laid to rest in the adjacent cemetery.
 Prior to the Civil War, blacks also attended worship services.
 In 1878, they withdrew their membership to erect their own building.
 Seven churches have been organized from Shiloh Church, of which five remain active.

 Temple B'nai Jeshurun